IanO7/Advanced-Driving-Assistance/README.md

 > **Important:**
 > - If you change the camera zoom or field of view, you must recalibrate the pixel thresholds for collision and pedestrian alerts.
 > - The same pixel values do **not** represent the same real-world distance if the zoom changes, even if the video resolution stays the same.
 > - For best results, use unscaled 1920x1080 video and avoid digital zoom.
+Dot placement thresholds optimised for unscaled and unzoomed videos ONLY.
+PXEL DONE WTH ZOOM AND SCALE BUT THRESHOLD FX THEN O > DEPTH COMBNE AND ADD NOTES!
+PXEL ESTMATION BUT 2D PXEL DDTANC DEPTH BT BETTER SINCE "3d DEPTH"?

 ---